Skip to main content

 This policy is a massive win for home-grown brands and local assembly lines.
 We can expect to see a lot more government procurement going to:

 Furthermore, the policy mandates that these local assemblers must establish nationwide after-sales service centers and guarantee a steady supply of spare parts.
-No more government vehicles sitting uselessly in scrap yards written of, due to missing parts.
+This is to avoid government vehicles sitting uselessly in scrap yards written of, due to missing parts.

 What This Means for the Average Nigerian